 κρατήσαντες: AAPart npm, κρατέω, 1) to have power, be powerful 1a) to be chief, be master of, to rule

 ὕβρισαν: AAI 3p, ὑβρίζω, 1) to be insolent, to behave insolently, wantonly, outrageously

 ἀπέκτειναν: AAI 3p, ἀποκτείνω, 1) to kill in any way whatever

 1. This verse seems to introduce a fairly abrupt and violent turn.
 I think we would do the Scriptures a disservice to interpret this story through the lens of a modern wedding invitation, even one that we might be inclined to reject.
-This is an invitation, the command “come,” and people not willing to do what the man/king says to do.
-That puts the whole story in less of a ‘happy wedding’ kind of setting and more of a politically combustible setting.
+This invitation is a political statement and the refusal is a political rebellion.
+That puts the whole story in less of a ‘church wedding’ kind of setting and more of a politically combustible setting.

 2. The pattern of mistreating then killing slaves of a man/king or man/landowner is familiar in Matthew’s parables.

 3. What is curious here is what Matthew means by “the rest” (λοιποὶ).
 The ones who were invited were not willing (v.3).
 The ones who neglected went elsewhere (v.5).
 Now, “the rest” abuse and kill the messengers.
 Who are “the rest”?

 7 ὁ δὲ βασιλεὺς ὠργίσθη, καὶ πέμψας τὰ στρατεύματα αὐτοῦ ἀπώλεσεν